Skip to main content

 Intermediate

-A physician’s directive to exempt a patient from activities is a clinical decision rooted in a deep understanding of that individual’s unique physiological state.
+A physician’s directive to exempt a patient from wellness program activities is a clinical decision rooted in a deep understanding of that individual’s unique physiological state.
 This is where we move from general concepts of hormonal balance to the specific, measurable biomarkers and clinical presentations that justify such an exemption.

 The note is a summary of a complex clinical picture, one that indicates a standardized program would be more detrimental than beneficial.
 It is a recognition that the body’s internal signaling systems are operating under a different set of rules, and to ignore these signals is to invite further dysfunction.

-The legal basis for this action often falls under the umbrella of “reasonable accommodation” as defined by the Act (ADA).
+The legal basis for this action often falls under the umbrella of “reasonable accommodation” as defined by the Americans with Disabilities Act (ADA).
 While the term “disability” may seem strong, in this context, it can encompass any medical condition that substantially limits one or more major life activities, including the functions of the endocrine or metabolic systems.

 Clinical Scenarios Requiring Exemption